 What is CCNA?

-340+ clinicians and researchers throughout Canada came together to form CCNA in 2014 with the goal of accelerating progress in research on age-related neurodegenerative diseases, including Alzheimer’s disease, Vascular dementia, Frontotemporal dementia, and Lewy body dementia.
+Canadian clinicians and researchers throughout the country came together to form the Canadian Consortium on Neurodegeneration in Aging (CCNA) in 2014 with the goal of accelerating progress in research on age-related neurodegenerative diseases, including Alzheimer’s disease, Vascular dementia, Frontotemporal dementia, and Lewy body dementia.

 What is CCNA’s objective?